Written by Nick Wallace, SmartAsset

 To find the best cities for first-time home buyers, we looked at data on every US city with a population larger than 300,000 people.1 We considered five metrics covering three overarching factors in our analysis: affordability, accessibility and stability.

 Affordability (40% weight): Do buyers in this market face reasonable prices?
 And do they get good value for the money they spend?
-We combined SmartAsset’s Home-Affordability Index with Census data on the average bedrooms per house in each market to reflect the cost and value of housing in each market.
+We combined SmartAsset’s Home-Affordability Index with Census data on the average number of bedrooms per house in each market to reflect the cost and value of housing in each market.

 Accessibility (30% weight): How accessible is financing in this market?
-We considered the loan funding rate (mortgage originations as a percentage of mortgage applications) as well as the number of HUD-approved FHA lenders in each market — more lenders means more opportunities for approval.
+We considered the loan funding rate (mortgage originations as a percentage of mortgage applications) as well as the number of HUD-approved FHA lenders in each market — more lenders mean more opportunities for approval.

 Stability (30% weight): Is this a healthy housing market?
 Does it have good prospects for steady, long-term growth?
 We used SmartAsset’s nationwide Healthy Housing Markets Index, which considered market fluidity, foreclosure risk, length of ownership and other factors to capture overall market health.